South Cambridgeshire Logo

 2. Issues & Options Consultations

-Three rounds of public consultation on issues and options for the Local Plan were undertaken:
+There were three rounds of public consultation on issues and options for the Local Plan as to how the district should be developed over the next 20 years:

-Previous to this, we had undertaken two rounds of public consultation in 2006 and 2009 on issues and options for Gypsy and Traveller planning policies and proposals to inform the preparation of a Gypsy and Traveller DPD.
+Before this, we did two rounds of public on issues and options for Gypsy and Traveller planning policies and proposals to inform the preparation of a Gypsy and Traveller DPD.
 In January 2012, we made the decision that planning policies and proposals for Gypsy and Traveller accommodation should be included in the Local Plan rather than in a separate DPD.

 3. Proposed Submission Consultation

-Public consultation on the Proposed Submission Local Plan was undertaken in July - October 2013.
-This consultation provided an opportunity to comment on the draft Local Plan, including its policies and land allocations.
+Public consultation on the Proposed Submission Local Plan was undertaken in 2013.

 4. Submission of the Local Plan

-On 28 March 2014, the Local Plan and its supporting documents were submitted for independent examination to the Secretary of State for Communities and Local Government via the Planning Inspectorate.
+On 28 March 2014, the Local Plan and its supporting documents were submitted for independent examination.

-The Secretary of State appointed Laura Graham BSC MA MRTPI as the Inspector from the Planning Inspectorate to carry out an independent examination of the Local Plan.
+Laura Graham BSC MA MRTPI as the Inspector to carry out an independent examination of the Local Plan.
 She was assisted by Alan Wood MSC FRICS.
-The Inspectors task was to establish whether the Local Plan is ‘sound’, taking into consideration comments made on the Proposed Submission Local Plan.
+The task was to see whether the Local Plan was ‘sound’, taking account of comments made on the Proposed Submission Local Plan.

-The Inspectors have now considered the evidence received and reported on their findings.
-Subject to a number of modifications, the Inspectors have concluded that the South Cambridgeshire Local Plan provides an appropriate basis for the planning of the area.
+The Inspectors considered the evidence and reported on their findings.
+They concluded that, subject to a number of modifications, that the South Cambridgeshire Local Plan provides an appropriate basis for the planning of the area.

 6. Adoption of the Local Plan